wp-plugins/wpsso/readme.txt

 * Added an 'wpsso_load_lib' action to allow 3rd party plugins to provide library files.
 * Moved several methods from lib/util.php to lib/com/util.php.
 * Moved `show_sharing()` from lib/postmeta.php to lib/social.php.
-* Renamed the 'WpssoPlugin' class to 'Wpsso'.
+* Renamed the 'WpssoPlugin' main plugin class to 'Wpsso'.

 == Upgrade Notice ==

+= 1.22.0 =

+Expanded the Website Topic list in the SSO General settings, new constants, small code improvements.

 = 1.21.0 =